Social programs in the United States

-Social programs in the United States are programs designed to ensure that the basic needs of the American population are met.
-Federal and state social programs include cash assistance, health insurance, food assistance, housing subsidies, energy and utilities subsidies, and education and childcare assistance.
+In the United States, the federal and state social programs include cash assistance, health insurance, food assistance, housing subsidies, energy and utilities subsidies, and education and childcare assistance.
 Similar benefits are sometimes provided by the private sector either through policy mandates or on a voluntary basis.
 Employer-sponsored health insurance is an example of this.

 American social programs vary in eligibility with some, such as public education, available to all while others, such as housing subsidies, are available only to a subsegment of the population.
 Programs are provided by various organizations on a federal, state, local, and private level.
 They help to provide basic needs such as food, shelter, education, and healthcare to residents of the U.S. through primary and secondary education, subsidies of higher education, unemployment and disability insurance, subsidies for eligible low-wage workers, subsidies for housing, Supplemental Nutrition Assistance Program benefits, pensions, and health insurance programs.
 Social Security, Medicare, Medicaid, and the Children's Health Insurance Program are prominent social programs.

 Research shows that U.S. government programs that focus on improving the health and educational outcomes of low-income children are the most effective, with benefits substantial enough that the government may even recoup its investment over time due to increased tax revenue from adults who were beneficiaries as children.
 Veto points in the U.S. structure of government make social programs in the United States resilient to fundamental change.

 Congressional funding

 Not including Social Security and Medicare, Congress allocated almost $717 billion in federal funds in 2010 plus $210 billion was allocated in state funds ($927 billion total) for means tested welfare programs in the United States, of which half was for medical care and roughly 40% for cash, food and housing assistance.
 Some of these programs include funding for public schools, job training, SSI benefits and medicaid.
 As of 2011, the public social spending-to-GDP ratio in the United States was below the OECD average.
-Roughly half of this welfare assistance, or $462 billion went to families with children, most of which are led by single parents.

 Total Social Security and Medicare expenditures in 2013 were $1.3 trillion, 8.4% of the $16.3 trillion GNP (2013) and 37% of the total Federal expenditure budget of $3.684 trillion.

 In addition to government expenditures, private welfare spending, i.e. social insurance programs provided to workers by employers, in the United States is estimated to be about 10% of the U.S. GDP or another $1.6 trillion, according to 2013 OECD estimates.
 In 2001, Jacob Hacker estimated that public and private social welfare expenditures constituted 21% and 13–14% of the United States' GDP respectively.
 In these estimates of private social welfare expenditures, Hacker included mandatory private provisions (less than 1% of GDP), subsidized and/or regulated private provisions (9–10% of GDP), and purely private provisions (3–4% of GDP).